 Takaoka city, nestled between the mountains of Toyama prefecture alongside the traditional Gokayama village and the Sea of Japan, has been home to the Japanese tradition of metal craftwork since the 17th century.
-The city soon became the major center of copperware production in Japan, and now, bells and bronze statues crafted in Takaoka can be found in shrines and temples all over the country.
+The city soon became the major center of copperware production in Japan, and now, buddhist bells and bronze statues crafted in Takaoka can be found in shrines and temples all over the country.
 400 years later, Takaoka artisans are still producing high-quality traditional crafts made out of tin and bronze in foundries like Nousaku.
 We had a chance to visit this renowned corporation to see their traditional process and to make our own unique Japanese metalcraft items to take home.

 Nousaku: Traditional Techniques Meet Modern Japanese Design